Frequently

 around

-the Sun, the "exactly quadratic" decreasing
+Sun, the "exactly quadratic" decreasing

 gravitationalfieldis

 a well-accepted physical fact.
-However, we have seen that due to the
+However, we have seen that due to

-principle of mass-energy conservation, the mass of an orbiting body is
+principle of mass-energy conservation, the mass of an orbiting

 different at different distances from the Sun.
-The mass of a physical
+The mass of a

-body, at the Earth distance, is different from the mass of the same
+body, at the Earth distance, is different from the mass of the

 body at Mercury distance.
 Therefore, even if the field

-around the Sun is quadratic, the force acting on a mass
+around the Sun is quadratic, the force acting on

 is not quadratic.